dogfishbar/peter.kugel/index.md

 ## From Phil/Howard

 Retired Computer Science Professor Peter Kugel passed away on October 11, 2021.
-He died at the age of 91, at home with his family at his bedside.
-He was a much beloved member of the Computer Science Department from shortly after its founding in 197?.
+He died at home with his family at his bedside.
+He was 91.

+Peter was a much beloved member of the Computer Science Department from shortly after its founding in 1970 through his retirement in 2005.
+He was known in the department for his warmth and generosity, for his wide ranging interests and for his humor.
+He was an exceptional colleague and a generous mentor to both students and junior faculty colleagues.

-Peter was an exceptional colleague and a generous mentor to both students and junior faculty.
-His scholarly interests were broad but his main interests centered around human intelligence and computability.
+His scholarly interests were broad but his main interests centered around human intelligence and computability, a topic that he continued to work on in retirement.

 *2021 at the age of 91 after a long and happy life.

-His son, Jeremy Kugel said, "Peter endured a litany of illnesses, always with grace and optimism.
-He was a good man who had a wonderful marriage and a pair of not-too-shabby kids, as well as a daughter-in-law and two grandsons he loved deeply.
-The final few months were difficult, but they did give me and Seth several chances to visit, share memories, and ultimately say good-bye.
-We were at his bedside when he went -- and while we are so sad to see him go, we are also relieved that he is finally at peace."

 Peter was born in Berlin, Germany, in 1930 and arrived in the United States via Holland and England when he was seven.
 He grew up in Manhattan.
-Peter's tongue-in-cheek biography reflects his endearing sense of humor: "When I graduated from Colgate, I was drafted into the Army where I helped fight the Korean War from behind a desk in Maryland.
+Peter's tongue-in-cheek biography reflects his endearing sense of humor: *When I graduated from Colgate, I was drafted into the Army where I helped fight the Korean War from behind a desk in Maryland.
 I earned a PhD in philosophy at Harvard and, finding the available jobs in philosophy unappealing, I went to work for a company developing software on Boston's Route 128.
 From there, I went to MIT where I tried unsuccessfully to invent Google.
-After MIT, I came to Boston College where I taught computer science for 35 years until retiring in 2005."*
+After MIT, I came to Boston College where I taught computer science for 35 years until retiring in 2005.*

 ## Quotes from BC People